List of Indian massacres in North America: Overview

-"Indian massacre" is a phrase whose use and definition has evolved and expanded over time.
+Indian massacre is a phrase whose use and definition has evolved and expanded over time.
 European colonists initially used the phrase to describe attacks by indigenous Americans which resulted in mass colonial casualties.
-While similar attacks by colonists on Indian villages were called "raids" or "battles", successful Indian attacks on white settlements or military posts were routinely termed "massacres".
+While similar attacks by colonists on Indian villages were called raids or battles, successful Indian attacks on white settlements or military posts were routinely termed massacres.
 Knowing very little about the native inhabitants of the American frontier, the colonists were deeply fearful, and often, European Americans who had rarely – or never – seen a Native American read Indian atrocity stories in popular literature and newspapers.
 Emphasis was placed on the depredations of "murderous savages" in their information about Indians, and as the migrants headed further west, they frequently feared the Indians they would encounter.

 The phrase eventually became commonly used to also describe mass killings of American Indians.
 Killings described as "massacres" often had an element of indiscriminate targeting, barbarism, or genocidal intent.

 According to historian Jeffrey Ostler, "Any discussion of genocide must, of course, eventually consider the so-called Indian Wars, the term commonly used for U.S. Army campaigns to subjugate Indian nations of the American West beginning in the 1860s.
 In an older historiography, key events in this history were narrated as battles.
 It is now more common for scholars to refer to these events as massacres.
 This is especially so of a Colorado territorial militia's slaughter of Cheyennes at Sand Creek (1864) and the army's slaughter of Shoshones at Bear River (1863), Blackfeet on the Marias River (1870), and Lakotas at Wounded Knee (1890).
-Some scholars have begun referring to these events as “genocidal massacres,” defined as the annihilation of a portion of a larger group, sometimes to provide a lesson to the larger group."
+Some scholars have begun referring to these events as "genocidal massacres", incidents which have a genocidal component but are committed on a smaller scale when they are compared to genocides.
+In the context of Indian massacres, Jeffrey Ostler defined them in 2015 as "the annihilation of a portion of a larger group, sometimes to provide a lesson to the larger group."